guyroyse/understanding-probabilistic-data-structures/README.md

 # Understanding Probabilistic Data Structures with 112,092 UFO Sightings

 This is the git repository for my talk "Understanding Probabilistic Data Structures with 112,092 UFO Sightings".
-It contains the [abstract](ABSTRACT.md), [code](code), and a [link to the slides](https://redislabs.showpad.com/share/xwsAp95oe56xkLRxUb3dE) for the talk.
+It contains the [abstract](ABSTRACT.md), [code](code), and [slides](slides/understanding-probabilistic-data-structures.pdf) for the talk.